Course module - The American Civil War

 - To evaluate the changing dynamics of race, gender, and class relations in the United States during the exigencies of war;

 - To acquaint students with a wide variety of primary sources appropriate to the study of the period;

-- To introduce students to some of the most important scholarly debates in the field.
+- To encourage deeper intellectual engagement with scholarly debates in the field.